AI4SCR/graph-concept-learner/workflows/README.md

 # Supported options: "both_cohorts", "split_zurich_leave_basel_as_external" or "split_basel_leave_zurich_as_external"
 split_how: "split_basel_leave_zurich_as_external"

+# Number of cross-validation folds to use
+n_folds: 3

 # Define metrics that should be used to save checkpoints.
 Supported options are: balanced_accuracy, weighted_f1_score, weighted_recall, weighted_precision, loss.
 follow_this_metrics:
   - "balanced_accuracy"